siran/writing/books/A Maxwell Universe - Part III/A Maxwell Universe - 320 Part III — The Radiating Self.md

 range of influence.

 1.  **The Thermal Noise Floor ($kT$):**
     This is the standard critique.
-At 10 meters, the voltage induced by one brain upon another is in the nanovolt range ($10^{-9}$ V).
-Standard biology argues that the random thermal motion of ions (Brownian motion) creates a "noise floor" ($10^{-6}$ V) that would bury this signal.
+At 10 meters, the signal is weak ($10^{-9}$ V).
+Standard biology argues that the random thermal motion of ions (Brownian motion) creates a "noise floor" that would bury this signal.

-    * *The Critique:* "The signal is real, but it is whispering in a hurricane."

     * *The Maxwellian Counter:* **There is no such thing as noise.** In a causal universe, "randomness" is a myth.
-Brownian motion is not random; it is the deterministic result of billions of micro-interactions.
-Standard theory treats the body's heat as interference.
-We treat it as a **Carrier Wave**.
+Brownian motion is the deterministic result of billions of micro-interactions.
 The brain does not need to overpower the thermal energy; it creates coherence *within* it.
-This is known in signal processing as **Stochastic Resonance**—using the background energy to amplify the signal rather than fight it.
+This is **Stochastic Resonance**—using the background energy as a carrier wave rather than fighting it.

-2.  **The Inverse Square Law:** Radiated power drops as $1/r^2$.
-The inductive near-field (which is much stronger) drops even faster, as $1/r^3$.
-This implies that while "Telempathy" is potent at 1 meter (personal space), it likely vanishes at 100 meters.

-    * *The Implication:* The "Collective Anchor" is not one person broadcasting to the globe.
-It is a **Mesh Network**.
-The signal hops from person to person, sustained by the overlap of 8 billion local fields.
+2.  **The Inverse Square Law (Geometry Matters):** Textbook physics says power drops as $1/r^2$.
+But this assumes a **Point Source**.
+The human body is not a point; it is a **Phased Array** (Spine + Heart + Brain).
+In the near-field (within a few meters), the field geometry is complex and can be focused or structured (like a Soliton).
+Furthermore, the "Collective Anchor" operates as a **Mesh Network**.
+The signal does not need to travel from New York to London directly; it propagates through the overlapping near-fields of 8 billion repeaters.

 ### The Challenge (The Phantom Experiment)